kaushikrroy/raml-for-jax-rs/jaxrs-to-raml/README.md

 Here are the configuration options:
-- `input` - The input is the directory where to fetch the target classes. it defaults to `${project.build.outputDirectory}`
+- `input` - The input is the directory where to fetch the target classes. it defaults to `${project.build.projectDirectory}`
-- `outputDirectory` - The output directory is where the generated RAML file will be located.
+- `projectDirectory` - The output directory is where the generated RAML file will be located.
 It defaults to `${project.build.sourceDirectory}`
 - `outputFileName` - The output file name is how the resulting RAML file will be named.
   This defaults to `${project.artifactId}.raml`